The-Last-Cookie/stringcalc/README.md

 ### Converter

-With the converter, you can convert numbers from one base to another.
+With the converter, you can convert positive numbers from one base to another.
 The bases may be between 2 and 36.
 So there are the numbers 1 to 9 as well as the letters A to Z to represent a number.
 If you want to use one number several times, it is recommended to `parse` this number once and then call `convertTo` each time for a new base.
 Unfortunately, the converter can get quite slow with big numbers (more than 30 digits).

 ```cpp
 StringCalc::Converter conv;